 The NWAC non-profit staff are based in Greenlake managing the education and observer programs as well as all of the business aspects of NWAC including fundraising, public outreach, event planning, media relations and the nwac.us website.
 The Northwest Avalanche (the legal NWAC non-profit title) is a registered 501(c)(3) non-profit and is overseen by a 14-member Board of Directors.
 A professional Advisory Council provides input on the operations and direction of NWAC.

-The Northwest Weather and Avalanche Center is funded entirely by private donations from companies, foundations, and individuals.
+The non-profit Northwest Avalanche Center is funded entirely by private donations from companies, foundations, and individuals.

-The governing documents and tax returns for the Northwest Avalanche Center are available upon request by contacting us and submitting a request.
+The governing documents, audits, and tax returns for the non-profit Northwest Avalanche Center are available upon request by contacting us and submitting a request.